EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The EDHOC message exchange may be authenticated using pre-shared keys (PSK), raw public keys (RPK), or certificates (Cert).
 EDHOC assumes the existence of mechanisms (certification authority, manual distribution, etc.) for binding identities with authentication keys (public or pre-shared).
 EDHOC with symmetric key authentication is very similar to EDHOC with asymmetric key authentication, the difference being that information is only MACed, not signed.

-EDHOC also allows application data (APP_1, APP_2, APP_3) to be sent in the respective messages.
+EDHOC also allows opaque application data (APP_1, APP_2, APP_3) to be sent in the respective messages.
 APP_1 is unprotected, APP_2 is protected (encrypted and integrity protected), and APP_3 is protected and mutually authenticated.
 When EDHOC is used with asymmetric key authentication APP_2 is sent to an unauthenticated party, but with symmetric key authentication APP_2 is mutually authenticated.

 ## Formatting of the Ephemeral Public Keys {#cose_key}